annotation/text-fabric/tf/docs/about/faq.md

 Old versions on your system might get in the way.

-Sometimes `pip3 uninstall text-fabric` fails to remove all traces of Text-Fabric.
+Sometimes `pip uninstall text-fabric` fails to remove all traces of Text-Fabric.
 Here is how you can remove them manually:

 * locate the `bin` directory of the current Python, it is something like